-Within the School of Earth and Environmental Science, we model the Earth system at a wide range of spatial and temporal scales.
+Within the Department of Earth and Environmental Science, we model the Earth system at a wide range of spatial and temporal scales.

 We use climate models to study past Earth climates and the factors that control the climate on planets.
 We use a climate model that runs fast so that we can obtain lots of output in a short period of time, allowing many years of simulated climate.